pulumi/docs/how-to/cloud-stack.md

 ### Clean up

 To clean up your deployed resources, use the `pulumi destroy` command.
+This will delete the cloud resources allocated by your Pulumi program, and the operation cannot be undone.

 ## Next steps